 Who can have this test?

-This test may be given to for women with early-stage breast cancer (stage I or II) who have:
+This test can be given to for women with early-stage breast cancer (stage I or II) who have:

-- Cancers that do not have the human epiderman growth factor protein (HER2 negative)
+- Cancers that do not have the human epidermal growth factor protein (HER2 negative).

 When should I have the Oncotype DX test?

 You should have the test when you and your doctor agree that the test results will be helpful for making decisions about chemotherapy treatment.Back to top

 How is the Oncotype DX test performed?